LordAssasin/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

-# Code Book
+# CodeBook

 This code book summarizes the resulting data fields in `tidy.txt`.

 ## Identifiers

-* `subject` - The ID of the test subject
+* `Subject` - The ID of the test subject
-* `activity` - The type of activity performed when the corresponding measurements were taken
+* `Activity` - The type of activity performed when the corresponding measurements were taken

 ## Measurements